Server Side Rendering

 .vue files into rendered html.
 It includes features for head meta tag management, layouts and more.
 Servue is more suitable for Multi-page-applications using existing server-side routing systems such as koa/koa-router or express.js

-Ream is a lighter framework for building server-rendered applications using Vue.
-Opposed to Nuxt, Ream is more lower level oriented, meaning it does not rely so much on conventions, but rather lets the user choose how to configure their app.
+Vapper is a lighter framework for building server-rendered applications using Vue.
+Opposed to Nuxt, Vapper is more lower level oriented, meaning it does not rely so much on conventions, but rather lets the user choose how to configure their app.

-If you need more freedom to configure your application, with little to no interference from the SSR framework, Ream may be your choice.
+If you need more freedom to configure your application, with little to no interference from the SSR framework, Vapper may be your choice.

 Vue Server Renderer is a lower level tool that is used by most of the above mentioned frameworks to render Vue apps on the server.

 You can use it in tandem with an Express server or similar solution, to render pages on each user visit to the app.
 Just keep in mind, you will have to write a lot more boilerplate and configuration by yourself, compared to the already pre-made solutions.

 If you don't need some really custom solution, we would advise you to pick one of the pre-made tools mentioned above.